Boy (13) accused of Ana Kriegel murder to be granted bail

 This part of the legislation states: “Where a child under 14 years of age is charged with an offence, no further proceedings in the matter (other than any remand in custody or on bail) shall be taken except by or with the consent of the Director of Public Prosecutions. ”

-The book of evidence was being drafted and would probably be ready in three or four weeks, Judge O’Connor was told at a hearing on July 23rd.
+The book of evidence was being drafted and would probably be ready in three or four weeks, the judge was told at a hearing on July 23rd.

-The prosecution had said it was expected the DPP’s full directions would be ready this week and there would be movement, “reasonably expeditiously”, toward the completion of the book of evidence.
+The prosecution had said that it was expected the DPP’s full directions would be ready this week and there would be movement, “reasonably expeditiously” toward the completion of the book of evidence.

-Anastasia, known as Ana, who was adopted from Russia at the age of two, left her home in Leixlip at about 5pm on May 14th.
-Whe she did not return and her parents were unable to contact her, they alerted gardaí.
+Anastasia, known as Ana, who was adopted from Russia at the age of two, left her home in Leixlip, at about 5pm on May 14th.
+When she did not return and her parents were unable to contact her, they alerted gardaí.
 Her body was found at a disused farmhouse three days later.

-At the boy’s first hearing on May 25th, Garda Inspector Mark O’Neill told the court: “In reply to that charge after caution, he had nothing to say.”
+At the boy’s first hearing on May 25th, Garda Insp Mark O’Neill told the court: “In reply to that charge after caution, he had nothing to say.”

-Legal aid had been granted after the court was told the teen’s age and that he was a schoolchild.
+Legal aid had been granted after the court was told the age of the boy and that he was a schoolchild.

 On July 12th, a second 13-year-old boy was charged with the girl’s murder and he was also remanded in custody to the Oberstown youth detention centre.
 He will face his next hearing on July 31st, 2018.